Hkattelu/Synapse/README.md

 ### Backgrounds & Themes

 See docs/BACKGROUNDS.md for details on code themes, wallpapers (including subtle animated GIFs), and the Reduce Motion toggle.

+## Testing & Pre‑launch QA

+- Follow the step‑by‑step manual test plan in docs/TESTING.md to verify:
+  - Auth and membership gating for exports
+  - Timeline editing (media, code clips, audio) and preview
+  - Backgrounds and Reduce Motion behavior
+  - Export pipeline end‑to‑end (server job → download)
+  - AI “New from Repo” generation flow
+  - Optional: Electron desktop basics and staging deployment
+- For launch process details and checklist, see docs/PRODUCT_HUNT_LAUNCH.md.

 ## Production launch documentation